In this article, we’ll run through how our clients can generate public web feeds for displaying their content held on Reward Gateway elsewhere.

 Embed feeds on any public web site (Intranets)

 TVs (Most Smart TVs support reading feed content directly)

 When do the cached headers expire? - After 900 seconds.

-Are they cached locally? - Caching data should be a responsibility of the user of the integration, if you try to fetch a feed before the cache expires we return a “too many requests” error response.
+Are they cached locally? - Caching data should be the responsibility of the user of the integration, if you try to fetch a feed before the cache expires we return a “too many requests” error response.
 Reward Gateway does not cache the feed responses.

 Do we allow clients to use the If-Modified-Since header in their requests to our RSS feed? - We don’t make use of the If-Modified-Since header as we cannot cache the feed of every single client.

-Are the cached headers a new feature? -Yes, introduced on 3rd of October 2022, rate limit was also introduced at this time.
+Are the cached headers a new feature? -Yes, introduced on the 3rd of October 2022, rate limit was also introduced at this time.